 At the end of the boardwalk, you will find Stella Marina, an upscale restaurant. try the Eggplant Parmesan ($16), the Scottish Salmon ($29) and the Margherita Pizzetta ($17).

-Just off the boardwalk on my way back to the hotel, I checked out an iconic Asbury Park spot: The Stone Pony, a music venue where Bruce Springstein got his start performing.
+Just off the boardwalk on my way back to the hotel, I checked out an iconic Asbury Park spot: The Stone Pony, a music venue where Bruce Springstein performed in the earlier days of his career.
 The venue still boasts a robust lineup of live music acts.
 On another visit, I plan to actually go in and check out the music!

 The next morning, I wanted to kick back and unwind so I headed down to the pool.
 Yellow lounge chairs and a few cabanas surround the pool.
 Blue hydrangeas in mutlicolored barrels provide a touch of foliage.
 A sophisticated sound system streams an eclectic mix of tunes infusing the pool area with lounge-like feel.

 The hotel is family-friendly.
 Children splashed away in the pool playing Tag.
 So, if you are kid-averse, the pool may not be the most relaxing place for you.
 But, if you don’t mind hearing kids take turns being “it” in games of tag, you will enjoy chillaxin’ by the pool.